 🇯🇵 No Tipping in Japan?
 Here’s Why You Don’t Need to Worry About It

-But surprise — you don’t need to tip in Japan!
+You don’t need to tip in Japan.

 💴 Why Japan Doesn’t Have a Tipping Culture